soudev/knowledge.mine/stuff/nodejs.md

 * [DynoSRC](http://dinosrc.it/) - Eliminate HTTP requests for JavaScript files and serve differential updates to your users on the fly.
 No, really.
 Like, seriously.

+* [[GitHub] luin / superfetch](https://github.com/luin/superfetch) - A super powerful node.js HTTP client with the support of promise.

 * [[GitHub] williamwicks / litesocket](https://github.com/williamwicks/litesocket) - Realtime server events for Node.JS, using Server Sent Events (SSE)

 * [[GitHub] thibauts / node-castv2-client](https://github.com/thibauts/node-castv2-client) - A Chromecast client based on the new (CASTV2) protocol